-Jordan hosts U.S. forces and partner nations for premiere Exercise Eager Lion
+Jordan Hosts U.S. forces and partner nations for premiere Exercise Eager Lion

 |0

-This work, Jordan hosts U.S. forces and partner nations for premiere Exercise Eager Lion, by Jack Holt, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Jordan Hosts U.S. forces and partner nations for premiere Exercise Eager Lion, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT